birkin/leganto_reading_list_code/instructor_check_flow/instructor_check_readme.md

 - This takes the initial "oit_subset_01.tsv" file, and creates a data-holder-dict of relevant data.
 - It also takes the OIT bru_id(s), and looks for the relevant instructor email-address(es) in OCRA, creating, for each data-holder-dict item, a bru_id-to-email-address map field, and an email-addresses field.
 - OIT entries that have no email-address match are eliminated.
+- The output-file will be used as the source-file for the next 'Leganto lookup' step.

 ---